 |> 5 Years||Medium||12.0||0||12.3||18.0||0.7|

-growth charts, developed by the National Center for Health Statistics
+developed by the National Center for Health Statistics in collaboration with

-Of the total number of patients treated with FLOVENT HFA in US and non-US clinical trials, 173 were 65 years or older, 19 of which were 75 years or older.
-No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+Of the total number of subjects treated with FLOVENT HFA in US and non-US clinical trials, 173 were aged 65 years or older, 19 of which were 75 years or older.
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger subjects, but greater sensitivity of some older individuals cannot be ruled out.